LED Photocell Q & A - Can A Single Photocell Control Multiple LED Luminaires?

 A single photocell can control multiple LED luminaires if they are on the same electrical line.
 This setup is not only more cost-effective but also simpler to manage.
 Here's how it works:

-Benefits of a Single Photocell System
+What Are The Benefits of Using a Single Photocell System?

 Types of Photocells